 NOTE: The discussion that follows represents my personal views alone.

 The UK plan to go from 14 centers to only 3 centres is currently being reviewed (possibly due to widespread opposition by staff?) with a decision expected shortly.
 From what I can tell, the planned reorganization has been in the works since at least the Fall of 2006.
+There are no doubt multiple rationales for the plan, but a major one must be saving money.
+And since staff accounts for a major percentage of costs, presumably staff layoffs will occur.
+Accordingly, there have been protests over blood centre cuts.

 From my perspective, despite efforts by CBS, the Canadian initiative was preceded by years of uncertainty in which staff first wondered if their centre would be one of the lucky ones to remain as a test site, followed by more anxiety about what would happen to them once they knew for certain that their centre was toast, test-wise.
 Telling staff that they were being kept apprised of decisions, providing communication mechanisms to alleviate concerns, and promises of support to help staff obtain new employment did not appear to lessen the angst significantly.

-some management decisions have been temporarily held back from front line staff ostensibly to facilitate their ability to focus more positively on the work at hand.
+Over the years, it has seemed to me that when restructuring occurs that threatens significant layoffs - such as the massive changes that happened in Alberta in the early to mid-1990s - some management decisions have been temporarily held back from front line staff ostensibly to facilitate their ability to focus more positively on the work at hand.
 Of course, it is a policy never admitted to publicly.

 The powers-that-be may act paternalistically and appear to believe that staff cannot handle bad news that threatens their livelihood.
 Moreover, a relatively common scenario, particularly for letting middle management and more senior staff go (valued, long-term employees), involves telling them at the very end of a business day that their services are no longer needed, simultaneously removing their computer access, and escorting them to the door.
 These practices do not engender loyalty in staff who remain.